On the Finsler variational nature of autoparallels in metric-affine geometry: Generalized generalizedalphabeta -metrizability

 \subsection{Proof of the main statement}

-Using the above lemmas, we are now able to prove Theorem \ref{thm:metrizability_classification_alpha_beta}. \\ We start with a remark on the necessity of Conditions 1.-2. in the statement. \begin{enumerate} \item First, we note that the constraints on the derivatives $\partial_{\mu} |b|$ and $\overset{\circ}{\nabla} u$ obtained in Lemmas \ref{lem:partial_derivs_|b|} and \ref{lem:.covariant_derivs_u} are given by tensorial expressions, which agree on chart overlaps, hence, they are globally well defined.
-Moreover, they give, up to the precise expression of $\tau$, the coordinate expressions of the differential constraints 2. \item Second, substituting the obtained relations $\mathcal{T} = \tau, \mathcal{S} = -\epsilon \mathcal{\tau} $ into \eqref{def_S} and \eqref{def:T}, the metrizability conditions reduce to the PDE system \end{enumerate}
+We start with a remark on the necessity of conditions 1.-3. in the statement of Theorem \ref{thm:metrizability_general_ab}.

+\begin{enumerate} \item First, we note that the constraints on the derivatives $\partial_{\mu} |b|$ and $\overset{\circ}{\nabla} u$ obtained in Lemmas \ref{lem:partial_derivs_|b|} and \ref{lem:.covariant_derivs_u} are given by tensorial expressions, which agree on chart overlaps, hence, they are globally well defined.
+Moreover, they give, up to the precise expression of $\tau$, the coordinate expressions of the differential constraints \eqref{eq:db} in point 3. of Theorem \ref{thm:metrizability_general_ab}.